canonical/indico-custom-profile-fields/CONTRIBUTING.md

   if your pull request does not change the module.

-- **Library Changes**: Describe any changes made to the library, or "None" if the library is not affected.
+- **Library Changes**: Describe any changes made to the library, or "None" is the library is not affected.

 - **Checklist**: Complete the following items: